-38. Today, an increasing number of spacecraft operators are attaching greater importance to avoiding collisions.
-To attain this goal, some operators perform conjunction assessments.
-Other operators, who may not have sufficient flight dynamics expertise, access to precise orbital data, appropriate software tools, or around-the-clock operational teams, work with appropriate organizations capable of performing conjunction assessments to screen the orbital parameters of functioning spacecraft against other space objects to identify potential conjunctions.
+37. There are various ways to address conjunction assessment in the orbital phases.
+Some operators are able to perform conjunction assessments themselves.
+Other operators work with appropriate organizations capable of performing conjunction assessments to screen the orbital parameters of functioning spacecraft against other space objects to identify potential conjunctions.
 Some operators interact directly with other operators to perform conjunction assessments and collision avoidance manoeuvres for spacecraft for which they are responsible.